January 30, 2009

 While strong bloodlines are critical, Pete added, they do not guarantee a good stud prospect.
-Pete said that one mistake people make is assuming that their baby will make a great stud horse prospect simply because his sire had a high service fee.

 Pete said, “It just doesn’t work that way.
 Just because you had a real strong bloodline and performance bloodlines, you don’t always end up with a good stallion.
 I guess that’s what makes genetics interesting.”